codeforboston/police-data-trust/CONTRIBUTING.md

 ## If You're New to Open Source

-If you're brand new to Git and/or GitHub, you'll want to familiarize yourself with the basics of version control, which you can do with Github's [Hello World tutorial](https://guides.github.com/activities/hello-world/)
+If you're brand new to Git and/or GitHub, you'll want to familiarize yourself with the basics of version control, which you can do with Github's [Hello World tutorial](https://guides.github.com/activities/hello-world/).

+## Git Flow

+Project flow will work like this:

+1. You'll make a clone of the `main` branch of the repo on your local machine, and [fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) a copy of the main repo to your GitHub account.

+2. You'll push any changes made on your local project to the forked version on your GitHub account, and then open a [pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) from your forked repo to the main repo.

 ## [Making Pull Requests]()